The very best budget drones for photography.

 We’ve included the DJI Air 2S, Potensic Dreamer Pro, and also the Hanvon GoGo Bird.

 Best for Most People

-DJI’s brand new Air 2S (9/10, WIRED Recommends) is our best pick because it strikes the best balance between weight, size, image quality, smart features, and cost.
+DJI’s brand new Air 2S (9/10, WIRED Recommends) is our best pick because it strikes the best balance between weight, size, image quality, smart features, and cost, and its best budget drones for photography.
 Its camera is not quite as nice as the Mavic 2 Pro’s (see below), which has a variable aperture for much more flexible shooting in bright conditions, but incorporating neutral density filters to the Air 2S will help make up for the absence of aperture control.